MeltonSmith/idea-maven-plugin/README.md

 Intro
 -----
-Maven Integration (build-in plugin to open maven projects in IDEA) is a good choice when you just want to open a project from scratch. if you want specific project settings you have to set its up manually.
+Maven Integration (build-in plugin to open maven projects in IDEA) is a good choice when you just want to create a project from scratch.
+If you want some specific project settings to take place, then you have to set it up manually.
-Maven Integration doesn't have any configuration file, it just opens your project with default settings.
-If you want your own, it's plugin for you.
+Unfortunately, Maven Integration doesn't have any configuration file, it just opens your project with default settings.
+If you want your own, this plugin for you.

 How to Use
 ----------
-IDEA Maven Plugin is deployed to Maven Central and you can simple run
+IDEA Maven Plugin is not deployed to Maven Central yet, so you have to:

+- mvn install this plugin in your local repo as jar

+- run the following in a directory with pom.xml (root pom)

-`mvn com.github.zhve:idea-maven-plugin:3.0b1:idea`
+`mvn com.github.zhve:idea-maven-plugin:3.0b2_forked:idea`

 If you want to use non default settings, save [idea.bat](https://raw.githubusercontent.com/zhve/idea-maven-plugin/master/src/main/resources/ideaplugin/idea.bat) to your project root, edit parameters, and run: